hypercomrade/past/README.md

 **The history analysis command for Unix-like shells** (sorry PowerShell fans).

-The goal of `past` is to be a better `history` command - allowing you to see usage patterns, trends, and generally look back on your command history in a more modern way.
+The goal of `past` is to be modern take on the `history` command - allowing you to see usage patterns, trends, and generally look back on your command history in a more modern way.
 Currently features include:

 - Summary statistics of your command usage
 - Category-based search (`-C/--category`)
 - Keyword search (`-s/--search`)
+- Interactive search mode (`-i/-interactive`)

 ### **Supported Shells**
 ![Bash](https://img.shields.io/badge/Shell-Bash-green?logo=gnu-bash)